maciejmarchel12/dominikkawka.github.io/README.md

 I couldn't get the collision to work so I had to look up a solution.

 Another problem - Whenever I would make the table for the ping pong, all the props would disappear; Fixed > Moved some of the coding and it worked

+I refuse to make mouse controls for a game like this.